CJohnsoni3verticals/DebuggingWithCopilotDemo/Readme.md

 ### [0:00 – 1:00] Intro

 > Today I’m going to present how to use the “Debug(ger)” agent in VS 2022 & VS 2026.
 Some agents/skills aren’t currently “in the box” in VS 2022, but are automatically available when you open VS 2026.
 Similar to Claude Skills (which, btw, are also supported by Copilot now), these specialized agents *should* automatically “kick in” when they’re needed.
 Alternatively, you can select them explicitly.

-First, let’s look at the specialized agents available in VS 2026.
+Looking at the specialized agents available in VS 2026, there's a lot to cover.
+I won't cover these in today's demo, but in the repo I post later you can see more info about them.
 >

 ## GitHub Copilot Extension Agents